wisdan31/sentiment_analysis/README.md

 ## Running project

 Each part of project is logging it's actions in the terminal.
-You can check it to see if script finished or something went wrong.
+You can check it to see if script finished or something went wrong.**Note, that model metrics will also appear in logs**

 ### Data loading